 Location: Northgate Mall, 1058 W. Club Blvd., Durham, NC 27701

 Cost: Free and open to the public

 According to the State Library of North Carolina, the number of books read during the summer is consistently related to academic gains.
 Children in every income group who read six or more books over the summer gained more in reading achievement than children who did not.
-The use of the public library during the summer is more predictive of vocabulary gains than attending summer school.
+The use of the public library during the summer is more predictive of vocabulary gains than attending summer school, according to the study.

-To help students make those gains, and to ensure no one misses out on the joys of a good book, Summer Reading encourages everyone to read throughout the season.
-Participants will track their reading online using a point system.
-Each minute read is worth one Summer Reading point, and points can be earned for participating in activities such as attending programs and writing book reviews.
-Up to 1000 points can be redeemed at any time between June 14 and August 9 for a variety of prizes.
-A minimum of 600 points enters the reader into a drawing for this year’s grand prizes, which include: a Nabi Jr. Tablet and Chrome Book for children; a Kindle Fire and gift certificate for teens; and a Tablet, theatre tickets and restaurant gift certificates for adults.
+After the kickoff children, teens and adults can begin tracking their reading online to reduce fines and earn points towards both personal and school prizes.
+Each minute read is worth one Summer Reading point, and points can be earned for participating in activities like attending programs and writing book reviews.
+Up to 1000 points can be redeemed at any time between June 13 and August 8 for a variety of prizes.
+A minimum of 600 points enters the reader into a drawing for this year’s grand prizes, which include: LEGO Duplo, Kindle Fire Kids Edition, Wii U and an iPod with an iTunes Gift Card for children; a PlayStation 4 with games and gift cards for teens; and an iPad Mini and DPAC gift certificate for adults.

-The system-wide Summer Reading Finale will be held at the Museum of Life and Science from 10 a.m. to 1 p.m. on Saturday, August 9.
+The Summer Reading Finale will be held at the Museum of Life and Science from 10 a.m. to 1 p.m. on Saturday, August 8.
 Everyone is invited to celebrate Summer Reading accomplishments with family and friends and enjoy performers, displays, puppet shows, magic, music and more.